 Amend paragraph 26 of Schedule 18 as follows:

-26.1 For Connectees on an IDNO Party’s Distribution System that would be covered by the EDCM if they were on the DNO Party’s network, the EDCM is applied to calculate a portfolio EDCM charge/credit for each such Connectee.
+26.1 For Connectees on a QNO's network that would be covered by the EDCM if they were on the DNO Party’s network, the EDCM is applied to calculate a portfolio EDCM charge/credit for each such Connectee.

-26.2 These EDCM portfolio charges would be calculated as if each EDCM Connectee on the IDNO Party’s distribution system were notionally connected at the boundary between the DNO Party and the IDNO Party; except for LDNO UMS tariffs, which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
+26.2 These EDCM portfolio charges would be calculated as if each EDCM Connectee on the QNO's network were notionally connected at the boundary between the DNO Party and the QNO; except for QNO UMS tariffs, which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the QNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
 Both EDCM import and export charges will apply.

-26.3 For the purposes of calculating the boundary-equivalent portfolio EDCM tariffs, each EDCM Connectee on the IDNO Party’s network would be assigned the demand Connectee category relating to the 15 IDNO Party boundary categories.
+26.3 For the purposes of calculating the boundary-equivalent portfolio EDCM tariffs, each EDCM Connectee on the QNO’s network would be assigned the demand Connectee category relating to the 15 QNO boundary categories.

-26.4 Such Connectees would attract charges (credits) in respect of any reinforcements caused (avoided) on the DNO Party’s network only, i.e. any network Branches that are on the IDNO Party’s network would be attributed a zero LRIC charge/credit.
+26.4 Such Connectees would attract charges (credits) in respect of any reinforcements caused (avoided) on the DNO Party’s network only, i.e. any network Branches that are on the QNO’s network would be attributed a zero LRIC charge/credit.

-26.5 The setting of final charges to Embedded Designated EHV Properties including the calculation of charges for assets used on the Embedded network will be established by the IDNO Party.
+26.5 The setting of final charges to Embedded Designated EHV Properties including the calculation of charges for assets used on the Embedded network will be established by the QNO.

-26.6 All EDCM charges would be calculated using “boundary equivalent” data provided by the IDNO Party to the host DNO Party for each Embedded Designated EHV Property.
-For the purposes of the EDCM, boundary equivalent data should be what the IDNO Party has allowed for at the DNO Party - IDNO Party boundary, for each EDCM Connectee, after taking into consideration the diversity and losses within the IDNO Party’s network.
+26.6 All EDCM charges will be calculated using “boundary equivalent” data provided by the QNO to the host DNO Party for each Embedded Designated EHV Property.
+For the purposes of the EDCM, boundary equivalent data should be what the QNO has allowed for at the DNO Party - QNO boundary, for each EDCM Connectee, after taking into consideration the diversity and losses within the QNO’s network.
 Data relating to CDCM end users must be considered for the purposes of calculating boundary equivalent data in order to cater for the effect of diversity and losses.

-26.7 The EDCM will include in the charges for Embedded Designated EHV Properties a fixed charge relating to any assets on the DNO Party’s network that are for the sole use of an Embedded IDNO Party’s network.
+26.7 The EDCM will include in the charges for Embedded Designated EHV Properties a fixed charge relating to any assets on the DNO Party’s network that are for the sole use of a QNO’s network.
 These fixed charges would be calculated in the same way as it would be for EDCM Connectees connected directly to the host DNO Party’s network.

-26.8 In calculating charges for assets on the DNO Party’s network that are for the sole use of an Embedded IDNO Party’s distribution system, DNO Party’s will charge only for the proportion of sole use assets deemed to be used by Embedded Designated EHV Properties.
-This proportion will be calculated, in respect of each Embedded Designated EHV Properties, as the ratio of the boundary equivalent capacity of that Connectee to the capacity at the IDNO Party - DNO Party boundary.
+26.8 In calculating charges for assets on the DNO Party’s network that are for the sole use of a QNO’s network, DNO Party’s will charge only for the proportion of sole use assets deemed to be used by Embedded Designated EHV Properties.
+This proportion will be calculated, in respect of each Embedded Designated EHV Property, as the ratio of the boundary equivalent capacity of that Connectee to the capacity at the QNO - DNO Party boundary.

-26.9 If there are no Embedded Designated EHV Properties on the IDNO Party’s network, no sole use asset charges would apply.
+26.9 If there are no Embedded Designated EHV Properties on the QNO’s network, no sole use asset charges will apply.

 26.10 Demand scaling would be applied as normal to any EDCM portfolio tariff in respect of an EDCM Connectee.
-For the purposes of scaling, all EDCM Connectees connected to the IDNO Party’s network will be treated as notional EDCM Connectees connected to the DNO Party’s network at the voltage level of the boundary.
+For the purposes of scaling, all EDCM Connectees connected to the QNO’s network will be treated as notional EDCM Connectees connected to the QNO’s network at the voltage level of the boundary.